HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 Physical deletion of blobs is effective across all tiered storage classes in the underlying blob store.
 Additional cost may be incurred for deleting data recently moved to a slower access storage tier.
-Deletion occur There is no additional delays cause when deleting from a tiered storage system such as AWS glacier.
+There is no additional delays cause when deleting from a tiered storage system such as AWS glacier.

 ### Undoing logical deletions